In addition there together are a number of village properties and other land. Eight tenant farmers rent 4,000 hectares from the Estate.

 Other diversifications include fruit and vegetable being grown in the Walled garden for use in the Sandringham Café & Coffee Shop, and an experimental organic black truffle plantation.

-Farming is at the forefront of many technological advances and the Estate embraces this with a number of innovations to ensure our farming practices are efficient, productive and safe.
+Farming is at the forefront of many technological advances and the Estate embraces this with a number of innovations to ensure our farming practises are efficient, productive and safe.
 The recent introduction of satellite navigation for field operations including control trafficking and yield mapping are examples.